shashank-ssriva/shashank-ssriva/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I am Shashank Srivastava - a DevOps Architect with more than 10 years of experience in IT.
+I have good knowledge of Debian & RedHat based OS, MySQL & PostgreSQL databases, Cloud services (AWS) & Deployment/Release automation tools like XL Deploy/XL Release.
+I have also worked on a wide range of DevOps tools such as Jenkins, TravisCI, Nexus, Maven, SonarQube, Selenium, Ansible, Docker & Kubernetes.

+I love to write code in my free time & I try to automate as much as possible.
+I enjoy writing Bash shell scripts for fun & to automate a few boring tasks.